AnswersVille.com

 Downside of Gap Funding

 While gap funding can bridge critical financial shortfalls, it comes with a few potential downsides.
-For starters, gap loans or gap financing often carry higher interest rates and fees than traditional business loans, as lenders take on greater risk by financing projects with uncertain outcomes.
+For starters, gap loans or gap financing often carry higher interest rates and fees than traditional loans, as lenders take on greater risk by financing projects with uncertain outcomes.
 This can lead to heavier financial obligations, especially if the company doesn’t secure additional funding or generate expected revenue in time.

 Finally, some gap funding agreements might require companies to give up certain concessions, such as stricter terms or equity stakes, to offset the risk for lenders.
 For businesses working to grow and retain control, these added terms can become restrictive, affecting long-term flexibility.